-Corporate Bank expects the interest rate environment and its progress on its initiatives to support the performance in 2023, despite macro-economic uncertainties.
-Revenues are expected to be higher compared to the prior year, driven by the growth initiatives and further improvements in the interest rates.
+Corporate Bank expects the strong momentum in the first nine months of 2023 to continue for the full year, with its performance being supported by the interest rate environment and strategic initiatives, despite macroeconomic uncertainties.
+Revenues are expected to be higher compared to the prior year with growth across all three client segments, driven by improvements in interest rates, pricing discipline and further impacts of the segments growth initiatives.

-Corporate Treasury Services revenues are anticipated to be higher due to strong momentum in the Corporate Cash Management business and growth in structured and flow trade finance solutions and lending.
-Institutional Client Services revenues are expected to be essentially flat, supported by business growth and higher deposit volumes.
-In Business Banking, revenues are expected to be significantly higher compared to the prior year, principally due to higher interest rates in Germany.
+Corporate Treasury Services revenues are anticipated to be higher with a strong momentum in the Corporate Cash Management business and growth in noninterest revenues.
+Corporate Cash Management revenues will continue to be driven by the net interest income from interest rates above prior year, pricing discipline and a strong deposit base.
+Trade Finance & Lending revenues will be impacted by the continued selective balance sheet deployment and reduced funding benefits including from the ECB's Targeted Longer Term Refinancing Operations ("TLTRO") program, partially offset by higher commission and fee income.
+Institutional Client Services revenues are expected to be higher, supported by higher interest rates.
+In Business Banking, revenues are expected to be significantly higher compared to the prior year from growth in net interest income, principally due to higher interest rates in Germany, and supported by stable loan volumes and deposit balances.